ritvik02/ritvik02/README.md

 ### Hi there 👋

-### I'm a third year EXTC undergraduate with a minors in AI-ML offered by IBM at the University of Mumbai, D.J.
+### I'm a 4th year undergraduate with a minors in AI-ML offered by IBM at the University of Mumbai, D.J.
 Sanghvi College of Engineering, India.
 - 🔭 Research intern at the **[Surgical Robot Vision Group](https://www.ucl.ac.uk/surgical-robot-vision/)** of **[University College London](https://www.ucl.ac.uk/)**.
 - 👯 I’m open to collaborating on research projects in the field of **Computer Vision**.
 - 🤔 I’m looking for help with grad school applications!